tannerlegvold/dotfiles/README.md

 ln -s /home/tanner/software/Zotero_linux-x86_64/zotero.desktop ~/.local/share/applications/zotero.desktop
 ```
 `set_launcher_icon` modifies `zotero.desktop` to know where `Zotero_linux-x86_64` is on the file system (since thats where the icon and program are).
 The symlink (`ln`) must be made with an absolute file path otherwise it gets confused.

+Open Zotero and go to Edit -> Preferences -> Sync and enter your username and password to sync with your Zotero database.

 --------------------------------------------------------------------------------------------